#KPRisAwesome Update, April 17-21, 2017

 - Meanwhile, 27 schools are ready to welcome the Pedal for Hope cycling team and raise funds for pediatric cancer research.
 KPR schools have been involved in the Cops for Cancer Pedal for Hope campaign since its inception in 2005.
 They have played a major role in helping to raise well over $2 million.
 Pedal for Hope’s visits to KPR schools throughout the Municipality of Clarington, Northumberland County and Peterborough County and City will take place April 24-May 12.
 Information is available at pedalforhope.ca

 More reasons why #KPRisAwesome

-Check out KPR’s Equity, Diversity & Inclusion Calendar to see important dates coming up in later in March and beyond.
+Check out KPR’s Equity, Diversity & Inclusion Calendar to see important dates coming up this month and beyond.

 Share your #KPRisAwesome news!
 Email email@example.com